4 Steps To Practicing Forgiveness

 Choose this Resurrection Sunday to fully accept the gift that was freely given to you through the life, death, and resurrection of Jesus.
 Denying it doesn’t weaken its power, instead it causes you to reject everything that Christ died to give you.
 Now is the time to reclaim all that the enemy has stolen from you.
 Don’t delay, but instead take this opportunity.
 As Christ hung on the Cross, feeling His strength drain from His body, He looked out and saw you standing there.
 You were cloaked in your guilt, shame, and sin, and He said, “For you, my son (or daughter), this is worth it.”

 Now is the time to rise up, accept the gift, and begin pursuing purity in Christ.
 You were not just called to survive, or barely get by.
 Jesus paid the price for you to thrive.
 So, step out of the darkness and into the light that is waiting for you.
-Order the Conquer Series today!
+Get started today by signing up at SoulRefiner.com.

 The Conquer Series is a powerful cinematic series which is helping over 1 million men conquer porn and walk in freedom.